 for the purely external part of the Lagrangian and

-for the extern-intern cross terms of the Lagrangian, where the last line can be neglected since it is a diverging back reaction term, cf. Sonnleitner et al.~\cite{Sonnleitner2018}, to arrive at
+for the extern-intern cross terms of the Lagrangian, where the last summand can be neglected since it is a diverging back reaction term (cf. Sonnleitner et al.~\cite{Sonnleitner2018}) to arrive at

 The kinetic Maxwell term of the purely internal part of the electromagnetic Lagrangian

 can be simplified via integration by parts, i.e.,